ellenxxiao/ellenxxiao.github.io/README.md

 ### Projects

-I am adding cutting-edge skills to my toolbox, Machine learning is one of them.
-I love to learn with hands-on project, solve interesting problems and tinker with programs.
+I love to learn with hands-on projects, solve interesting problems and tinker with programs.

 [Github](https://github.com/ellenxxiao/)